itgalaxy/favicons/readme.md

 ### Configuration

-To keep things organised, configuration contains 3 objects: `files`, `icons` and `settings`.
+To keep things organised, configuration contains 4 objects: `files`, `icons` and `settings` and `config`.
 An example of usage with the default values is shown below:

 ```js
 {